ucsd-ml-arts/ml-art-final-ohjay/README.md

 ### [1] Voxel object generation

 - I generate objects for five classes of objects (car, chair, desk, gun, and sofa).
-- Why voxel objects?
+- Why voxels?
 It helps with layout generation.
 You can easily describe a set of voxel objects by a 2D top-down grid.

 ### [2] Voxel/mesh conversion